 2.1.
-This report provides a summary and analysis of the performance of Hampshire schools in 2018 at the key points in children's education: the end of the Foundation Stage, the end of Key Stage 2 (the end of primary education) and at the end of Key Stage 4 (the end of secondary education).
+This report provides a summary and analysis of the performance of Hampshire schools in 2018 at the key points in children's education: the end of the Foundation Stage (the end of early years), the end of Key Stage 2 (the end of primary education) and at the end of Key Stage 4 (the end of secondary education).